netgen/media-site/README.md

 # Netgen Media Site

-Netgen Media Site is a blueprint installation of Ibexa OSS used by Netgen to bootstrap new client projects.
+Netgen Media Site is a blueprint installation of Ibexa DXP used by Netgen to bootstrap new client projects.
 It integrates most of Netgen open source tools and bundles, including [Netgen Layouts](https://github.com/netgen-layouts).

 * [Installation instructions](/doc/netgen/INSTALL.md)